Discoveries made by Voyager 1 and 2 in the Solar System

 Uranus and Neptune are of similar size and are both much smaller than the gas giants Jupiter and Saturn.
 They are mainly composed of frozen water, ammonia and methane and are sometimes called the “ice giants” So far Voyager 2 is the only mission to have visited the ice giants and most of what we know about Uranus and Neptune came from this spacecraft.
 No further missions to Uranus or Neptune are planned.
 Although it is possible that a mission to the ice giants could be launched by NASA in the the 2030s (Clark 2015), this is very much at the proposal stage.
 I think that this won’t happen, given the high cost of space missions and other higher priority targets such as exploring Mars.

 After completing their primary mission to study the outer planets, the Voyagers left the Solar System.
 They are still in contact with Earth and are now sending back data about interstellar space.
-For more details on this part of the Voyagers’ mission click here.

-The golden record
+The Voyager golden record

 Each Voyager contained a golden record, the cover of which is shown below.